-Sycamore Partners LLC and Talbots Inc. (TLB) said the Pension Benefit Guaranty Corp. won’t challenge the private equity firm’s buyout of the retailer, satisfying a condition for the offer.
+Sycamore Partners LLC and Talbots Inc. (TLB:US) said the Pension Benefit Guaranty Corp. won’t challenge the private equity firm’s buyout of the retailer, satisfying a condition for the offer.

 The companies also removed a financing requirement, Sycamore and Talbots said today in a statement.
 Under the amendment, Sycamore must now accept shares tendered in the offer even if the parent company hasn’t received proceeds of the financing commitments from its lenders.